128technology/docs/docs/intro_upgrading.md

 The router upgrade process using the PCLI and the GUI is done in two stages: First, the software is downloaded, then it is installed.
 Use the `install128t` application steps through both of these processes.
 :::

 Prerequisites for upgrades now include configuring a user with super user (sudo) privileges. **SSH Root login is not permitted.** If the existing version allows SSH Root login, it will be disabled during the upgrade.
-When a system is installed using the OTP ISO, a "t128" user is configured with sudo privileges.
+When a system is installed using the OTP ISO, a **t128** user is configured with `sudo` privileges.

 ### Version Dependencies